woltemade/melon-lab/README.md

 ## Usage

-To use melon.js, you need to setup it with web3 and the daemon address.
+To use melon.js, you need to set it up with web3 and the daemon address.
 For now, examples are for a Meteor setup.
 But it's similar on other setups.

 ### Server